 There are interesting artifacts inside and the torture chamber section will give you the chills.
 As you’re walking around the castle perimeter you can visit the Black Tower for free and take a peek at the goats that live along the outside of the castle walls.

 While visiting the town center you can witness the spot where James Bond famously parked his Aston Martin.
 The restaurant next door Goethe is where Bond and Vesper met Matthis.

 Be sure to enjoy a delicious lunch at St. Florian Brewery before heading back to Karlovy Vary.

-Another must-try item in Karlovy Vary is Becherovka.
+Another must-try item and quintessential thing to in Karlovy Vary is try the local spirit, Becherovka.
 This herbal spirit originates here and is used not only as an alcoholic drink but as a digestion aid.
-It’s said to be better than cough syrup!

 Where to Stay in Karlovy Vary